|

 Are your squashes rotting on the vine?
 It may be cucurbit wet rot.
-Cucurbit wet rot is caused by Choanephora cucurbitarum fungi.
-Also known as Choanephora fruit rot and wet rot, this fungal disease also affects melons, pumpkins, and other cucurbits, as well as beans and peas, and okra.
+Cucurbit wet rot is a fungal disease caused by Choanephora cucurbitarum.
+Also known as Choanephora fruit rot and wet rot, this disease affects members of the melon family, such as pumpkins and cucumbers.
+Beans, peas, and okra can also be infected.
 Cucurbit wet rot symptoms Cucurbit wet rot first appears as a soft area on the blossom end of fruit or pods.
-Those soft spots can also appear around wounds in the fruit.
-Those softened areas become covered with soft white fungal growth that eventually turns purplish-black.
-Eventually, the entire fruit rots.
+Those spots can also appear around wounds in the fruit.
+White fungal growth develops, turning purplish-black and causing the whole fruit to rot.
+Cucurbit wet rot is often confused with blossom end rot and Rhizopus soft rot.

 Cucurbit wet rot management

-Like most things that are rotting, cucurbit wet rot needs moisture to turn into a problem.
+Like most rots, cucurbit wet rot needs moisture to become a problem.
 You can prevent it with good drainage and by allowing the soil to dry out between waterings.
 Fungal spores can travel on the wind, with insects, or in splashing water.
 While there isn’t anything we can do about the wind, there are things we can do to prevent wet rot:

-Once a fruit is infected, it should be removed and tossed in the garbage.
+Infected fruit should be removed and tossed in the garbage.
+Comments are closed.

 All